BilgiPasa/sorting-algorithms/README.md

 # sorting-algorithms

 These are sorting algorithms in different programming languages.
-We're only doing integer (32 bit) sorting algorithms to keep it simple.
+This project is focused on integer (32 bit) sorting algorithms to keep it simple.

-Müsait vaktinizde isterseniz siz de katkıda bulunabilirsiniz Universe ve Noxty.
-C öğrendiğimizde C olanları da yaparız.
-BubbleSort'u yapmayı düşünüyorum müsait vakitte istediğimde.
-Hepsinin (kendi dillerine göre) main'leri aynı kalsın, sadece sort methodlarını değiştirelim.
-Olur mu?
+TODO:
+BubbleSort
+MergeSort
+When I learn C, the C implementation